London Guards

-The London Guards is an administrative formation within the British Army comprising the Army Reserve companies of the British Army's Grenadier, Coldstream, Scots and Irish Guards.
-On formation these companies drew their personnel from the London Regiment which existed from 1993 to 2022.

-Under the Integrated Review published in March 2021 it was announced the London Regiment would lose its regimental status and re-designate as 1st Battalion London Guards.
-The former companies of the London Regiment became reserve companies of the four senior foot guard regiments with soldiers previously in the London Regiment transferred to foot guards regiments.
-The London Guards is not a regiment, the companies wear the uniform, and follow the traditions, of their foot guards regiment.
+The London Guards is an Army Reserve formation within the British Army comprising the reserve companies of the Grenadier, Coldstream, Scots and Irish Guards.
+On formation, these companies drew their personnel from the London Regiment, which traces its history back to the formation of that regiment in 1908 when 26 separate Volunteer Force battalions were brought together.
+The London Guards is not a regiment; the companies wear the uniform, and follow the traditions, of their foot guards regiment.

 History

 The London Regiment was reformed in 1993 through the re-regimentation of some of the remaining successors of the original regiment (not including, for example, the Artists Rifles or Kensington Regiment (Princess Louise's)), which were part of a number of different TA infantry units: